The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 For example, some atmospheric occurrences (e.g., hurricanes) are hundreds of miles in diameter and last for several days.
 Others (e.g., tornadoes) are less than a mile wide with a lifespan of fewer than 15 minutes.

-The Most Deadly Weather Phenomenon
+The Most Deadly Weather Phenomena

-In terms of immediate danger, destruction, and threat to lives, tornadoes are considered the most deadly weather phenomena.
+In terms of immediate danger, destruction, and threat to lives, tornadoes are considered the most deadly weather phenomenon.
 In terms of total fatalities measured over time, drought and flooding are by far the most deadly and devastating.

-As already mentioned, no one phenomenon can claim the title as the deadliest regardless of context.
+As already mentioned, no one phenomenon can claim the title of the deadliest regardless of context.
 Depending on the scale, duration, and intensity of the occurrence, several weather conditions qualify as the most dangerous and destructive.

 List Of The Most Dangerous Weather Conditions